sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/PHP_Development/_index.md

     <table class="confluenceTable"><thead class=" "></thead><tfoot class=" "></tfoot><tbody class=" "><tr><td class="confluenceTd" rowspan="1" colspan="1"><p><img src="images/download/attachments/30083030/php_ca_parameters.jpg" alt="images/download/attachments/30083030/php_ca_parameters.jpg" class="confluence-embedded-image image-left"></p></td></tr></tbody></table>

-The content assist relies on an **indexing** process that is performed on the workspace and on the edited files.
-Inconsistent index state, like the one that may occur when turning off the 'Auto Building' option, may result in wrong or no accurate assistance.
+{{% alert title="⚠️ Warning" color="primary" %}}The content assist relies on an **indexing** process that is performed on the workspace and on the edited files.
+Inconsistent index state, like the one that may occur when turning off the 'Auto Building' option, may result in wrong or no accurate assistance.{{% /alert %}}

 #### Auto Indentation & Code Formatting